sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

     $ git merge rails4-1
     $ git push

+Just to be sure we run rspec again.

 Now we are ready to actually upgrade to Rails 4.1.

-# Stage 2 - Upgrade to Rails 4
+# Stage 2 - Upgrade to Rails 4.1
-Now we are prepared to actually upgrade to Rails 4.
+Now we are prepared to actually upgrade to Rails 4.1.
 We checkout a new branch

-    $ git checkout -b upgrade-to-rails-4
+    $ git checkout -b upgrade-to-rails-4.1
-    $ git push --set-upstream origin upgrade-to-rails-4
+    $ git push --set-upstream origin upgrade-to-rails-4.1

 ## Prepare the Gemfile
 The first step is to change the Ruby version in the Gemfile.
 But we also want